Shrashti04/Screen-Health-Time/README.md

 # Screen Health Time

-Your Screen Health Time extension helps to track and alert you on time spent on mindless scrolling!
+This Screen Health Time extension helps to track and alert you on time spent on mindless scrolling!

 # Introduction